DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-12-20-adding-heading-to-the-application-list.md

 As a team, we are currently looking at more effective ways to help providers manage their workload, because headings and coloured text will not solve this issue entirely.

-We've also conducted a round of user research with training providers to understand their pain points with the increase in applications this cycle so we can look at designing solutions to help our users.
+We have also conducted a round of user research with training providers to understand their pain points with the increase in applications this cycle so we can look at designing solutions to help our users.